cosmologicon/problems/lucky7s/README.md

 # Lucky 7s

 Find the sum of all positive integers between 0 and 10^N that are divisible by 7, and also divisible by 7 when the digits are reversed.
-We want to handle N = 11 instantly, and N = 10,000 on the order of 1 minute.
+We want to handle N = 11 instantly, and N = 10,000 on the order of a few minutes.

+This solution uses only the basics of modular arithmetic (no Fermat's Little Theorem or anything like that), and I'll keep the math notation as simple as possible.
+No Latex formulas or anything like that.

 ## Basic setup

-First off, it's okay to treat every number as having exactly N digits, possibly with some leading zeros, because it doesn't matter whether you count leading zeros when you reverse it, because all that does is multiply by some power of 10.
+First off, it's okay to treat every number as having exactly N digits, possibly with some leading zeros.
+It doesn't matter whether you count leading zeros when you reverse it, because all that does is multiply by some power of 10.
 For example, it doesn't matter if we treat `259` as `000259`, because `952` and `952000` are both divisible by 7.

-So let's say that every number has exactly N digits, `d0`, `d1`, `d2`, ... `d[N-1]`, with `0 <= d[i] < 10`.
-Let's write out the test for divisibility by 7 in terms of the d's:
+So let's say that every number has exactly `N` digits, `d0`, `d1`, `d2`, ... `d[N-1]`, with `0 <= d[i] < 10`.
+Let's write out the test for divisibility by `7` in terms of the `d`s:

 	d0 + 10 d1 + 100 d2 + 1000 d3 + 10000 d4 + 100000 d5 + ... = 0 (mod 7)